google-deepmind/mujoco/doc/XMLreference.rst

    anti-aliasing but can slow down the GPU.
 Set this to 0 to disable multi-sampling.
 Note that this attribute only affects offscreen rendering.
 For regular window rendering, multi-sampling is specified in an OS-dependent way when the OpenGL context for the window is first created, and cannot be changed from within MuJoCo.
+   |br| When rendering segmentation images, multi-sampling is automatically disabled so as not to average segmentation
+   indices.
+However, some rendering backends ignore the automatic disabling.
+If your segmentation images contain bad indices, try manually setting this attribute to 0.

 .. _visual-quality-numslices: